Syed Hammad Raza: Details

 According to the family, four people broke into Mr Raza's official residence through the kitchen window at around 4.15 am.
 They overpowered his parents who lived on the ground floor, tied them up and asked them about Mr Raza.
 Syed Amjad Ali Mashedi Rizvi, father of Mr Raza, said the intruders held the teenage housemaid Ashee at gunpoint and forced her to take them upstairs to Mr Hammad's bedroom.
 "As my husband responded to the knocks and opened the door, we saw four clean-shaven men in trousers and shalwar kameez.
 They were aged between 28 and 35.
 One of them was holding a pistol and another carried a knife.
 On seeing Hammad, the gunman shot him in the head and fled", Ms Shabana said.

 She said she ran downstairs crying for help and was surprised to see some policemen in the lawn.
 They did not do anything.
 However, police officer Shaukat Pervaiz, a neighbour, responded to her screams.
 SP Pervaiz, who is detailed with the prime minister's security squad, shouted at a police patrol, standing about 100 feet away from his house, to catch the culprits but by the time the patrol moved the attackers had disappeared.

 Security agencies had questioned Mr Raza for four days after the removal of Chief Justice Iftikhar.
 Acting Chief Justice Rana Bhagwandas visited the residence of Mr Raza, who served as a DMG officer in Balochistan before being brought to the Supreme Court by Justice Iftikhar.

-According to family and friends Hammad was a very honest professional who never brought official matters home and never disclosed any secrets to his wife or family.
-He however has been known to confide in several government officials who he was friends with.
-Hammad had also visited EU parliament in Europe as part of a government delegation where he made very close friends with several European counterparts who still remain in close contact with his family.
+According to family and friends, Hammad was an extremely honest professional who never brought official matters home and did not disclose any secrets to his wife or family.
+However, he was known to confide in several government officials with whom he had personal friendships.
+Hammad also visited the European Parliament as part of a government delegation, forming close friendships with several European counterparts who continue to maintain contact with his family.

 The acting chief justice directed the registrar of the Supreme Court to make arrangements with regard to burial and other matters and prepare a compensation package for the widow and children of the deceased.
 Asif Shahzad adds from Lahore: Mr Raza was buried in Lahore's Allama Iqbal Town.

 Talking to Dawn, Intizar Mehdi, a cousin of the deceased, alleged that it was a target killing.
 "The moment Hammad opened the door, the intruders shot him in the head without having any argument", he said, adding that the robbers would not act the way the killers had.
 There was a lot of jewellery and cash in the house but the gunmen had not touched anything, he said.
 The deceased is survived by the wife and three children.